Alcampopiano/STATSLAB/README.md

 Features:

-* Fully functional GUI with built-in documentation
+* GUI with built-in documentation (no programming knowledge required)
-* Robust statistics on scalp and independent components
+* Percentile bootstrap test using trimmed means
-* Analyse standard microvolts, GFA, time-frequency, and residual IC activity
+* Analyze scalp and independent components data (ICA)
-* Single-subject and group-level statistics
+* Measure microvolts, global-field power, and time-frequency measures (ERSP, ITC)
-* Within, between, and mixed designs
+* Single-subject and group-level hypothesis tests
-* Factorial designs with any number of levels
+* Interactive figures allow you to visualize difference waves, topographies, CIs, and p values
-* Generates publish-quality figures
+* Correlate ERPs with external measures and create scatterplots and LOWESS curves
-* Correlate ERP waveforms with external measures and create scatterplots and LOWESS curves
+* All statistics are stored in an easy-to-navigate structure

 How to: